 Courses of study are based on the realization that specific methods of shaping and operating educational organizations change, but sound theory related to management, decision making, human relations, and participatory leadership remains constant.

-There are three options for those interested in completing the MEd in Educational Leadership:
+There are two options for those interested in completing the MEd in Educational Leadership:

 - Non-certification program (see program of study below)